SolidFuel/Utility/docs/USER_MANUAL.md

 - **Left** : (Labelled 'L') Mute the left output.
 - **Right** : (Labelled 'R' ) Mute the right output.

+### DC Offset

+When active, filters the incoming signal to remove any DC (0 Hz) component.

+DC removal is done via a High Pass Filter with a cut-off frequency below the audible limit.
+This means that it can also be used to help reduce inaudible low-frequency "rumble" that can use up head room in the mix.

 ### Gain

 The gain knob sets the overall gain of the output.